dheap

 *A block is reallocated (dheap -tag_alloc -notify_realloc)

 If you enable notification, Classic TotalView stops the process when it detects one of these events.
-MemoryScape is always monitoring heap events even if you turned notification off, but Classic TotalView does not stop the program when events occur or tell you that the events occurred.
+TotalView is always monitoring heap events even if you turned notification off, but Classic TotalView does not automatically stop the program when events occur or report their occurrence.

 If you do not use a dheap subcommand, the CLI displays memory status information.
 You need to use the ‑status option only when you want the CLI to display status information in addition to doing something else.